 As an ADHD advocate and educator for 20 years, I’ve heard thousands of medication-gone-right/wrong stories.

 Almost all consumer books on ADHD reduce advice on medication to “Talk with your doctor.”
 No, I’m sorry, but that is not enough.
 Not for most people.

 Self-Education and Self-Advocacy

-Self-education and self-advocacy is the only way to ensure that you get the best results from medication.
+Self-education and self-advocacy is the only way to improve your odds of getting the best results from medication.

-My first book, Is It You, Me, or Adult A.D.D.?, remains the only consumer book to detail an methodical approach to optimizing ADHD medication.
-(I wrote it with the guidance of top ADHD clinicians and researchers.)
+My first book, Is It You, Me, or Adult A.D.D.?, remains the only consumer book to detail a methodical approach to optimizing ADHD medication.

-I encourage you to read the three chapters devoted to medication.
-Then, keep adding to that information by checking out the posts in this category.
-(With ADHD Success Training, I’ll be offering step-by-step guidance for working with your prescribing professional to achieve the best outcome.)
+With ADHD Success Training, I’ll offer step-by-step guidance for working with your prescribing professional to achieve the best outcome.)

 Attention: Therapists Treating ADHD

 If you are a therapist, please know that you can help individuals and couples with ADHD medication treatment—while still respecting your licensing guidelines.

 Please refer to Adult ADHD-Focused Couple Therapy: Clinical Interventions, by Gina Pera and Arthur L. Robin, PhD (2016, Taylor & Francis).